Vindhyagautam/Sales-Insights/Analyzing Sales Project.md

-Objective:
+#Objective:
 In this exercise, you will use Power BI to analyze box office data for a set of movies, create engaging visuals, and extract meaningful insights.

-Task:
+#Task:
-Import the data and open the Power Query.
+1.Import the data and open the Power Query.

-The expense type column has some spelling and punctuation errors, correct them.
+2.The expense type column has some spelling and punctuation errors, correct them.
-Project names are not uniform, make it uniform.
+3.Project names are not uniform, make it uniform.

-The Currency column has some missing values, based on the amount, create a new custom column.
+4.The Currency column has some missing values, based on the amount, create a new custom column.
-Formula: (if [Currency] = null and [Amount] >= 1000 then "INR" else if [Currency] = null and [Amount] < 1000 then "USD" else [Currency] )
+5.Formula: (if [Currency] = null and [Amount] >= 1000 then "INR" else if [Currency] = null and [Amount] < 1000 then "USD"
+  else [Currency] )

-Normalize the amount column into INR based on the currency column.
+6.Normalize the amount column into INR based on the currency column.

-Create a measure to calculate the sum of reimbursed amount in INR.
+7.Create a measure to calculate the sum of reimbursed amount in INR.

-Use the calculate function and check the total reimbursed amount for Project_B.
+8.Use the calculate function and check the total reimbursed amount for Project_B.

-Create a measure to check the count of declined requests.
+9.Create a measure to check the count of declined requests.

-Create a slicer visual for the Project and employee.
+10.Create a slicer visual for the Project and employee.

-Create a bar chart for employees and reimbursement amount.
+11.Create a bar chart for employees and reimbursement amount.

-Create a pie chart for Project vs reimbursement amount
+12.Create a pie chart for Project vs reimbursement amount

 DashBoard for the performed Task: